roytang/blog/content/notes/2019/02/1098278351238623232/index.md

   url: https://twitter.com/roytang/statuses/1098278351238623232/
 ---

-RT [@nathanwpyle](https://twitter.com/nathanwpyle/): if you’re just joining, this is part of a ✨new series ✨ https://t.co/59O96nFAUX
+if you’re just joining, this is part of a ✨new series ✨